Biology Student Ambassadors

 What do you like to do outside of school (hobbies, interests)?

-In my free time I enjoy reading, weightlifting, and cooking.
+In my free time I enjoy reading, weightlifting, cooking and hiking.

 What are you binge watching/reading/listening to?